mensreaMC/Deus-Ex-Machina/README.md

 A mod that rewards you for building epic dams, windmills and coal plants?
 Rewards you for exploring and building houses, farms and castles?
-Gives you the option to solve your problems by a variety of means and liberates your creativity from the chore of monotonous crafting systems?
+Gives you the option to solve your problems by a variety of means and liberates your creativity from the chore of monotonous crafting systems and does it all through the use of interactive NPC's who can work with, or against you?

 Deus Ex Machina (DXM), or god in the machine, is a mod that seeks to fulfill your ambitions.
 You will have the opportunity to build realistic machines to process your mineral wealth,